-Michael Jordan was named NBA Most Valuable player 5 seasons.
+Michael Jordan was named NBA Most Valuable player 5 times.
 The only player to be MVP more times than Jordan is Kareem Abdul-Jabbar.
 Jordan also has six rings.
-Excluding the players on the 50s and 60s Celtics teams the only player with more championships than Jordan is Robert Horry.
+Excluding the players on the 50s and 60s Celtics teams, the only player with more championships than Jordan is Robert Horry.
 Of those 6 rings, Jordan was Finals MVP all 6 times.
-Jordan has the most Finals MVP awards, and the next closest players only have 3.
+Jordan has the most Finals MVP awards; the next closest players only have 3.

 This article is full of statistics and hopefully low on opinion (to keep this one objective).
-Now next time you get in an argument over who is really the Greatest of All Time pull up this article and you will be armed with statistic after statistic so you can properly frame the greatness of Michael “Air” Jordan.
+Now the next time you get in an argument over who is really the greatest of all time, pull up this article and you will be armed with statistic after statistic so you can properly frame the greatness of Michael “Air” Jordan.